 I have made a chicken mole from scratch many times by roasting and peeling the peppers and it leaves my kitchen in a mess and is a lengthy process.

 If you have the time however, you can make a chicken mole from scratch recipe from dried, roasted and rehydrated peppers.
-This particular chicken recipe uses chayote rather than potatoes to keep it in the low carb range and takes you through the process of making your own mole sauce.
+This recipe for chicken mole with chayote rather than potatoes takes you through the process of making your own homemade mole sauce.

 Using a Mole Powdered Spice Blend